 How to Prepare Zucchini

 Mild-flavored zucchini is something of a blank canvas.
-Like tofu, it tends to take on the flavor profile of the sauces and spices you’re cooking it with.
+Like tofu, it tends to take on the flavor profile of the sauces and spices that accompany it.
 That could be why zucchini is one of the most versatile vegetables.
-You can grill, sauté, steam, or bake zucchini with delicious results.
+You can grill, saute, steam, stew, or bake zucchini with delicious results.

 “Quick and easy main dish.
 A good way to use up extra zucchini from the summer garden.
 My mother used to make this to keep the kitchen from getting too hot from the oven.
 Serve over cooked rice.” — LARIPIN